froxxon/StifleRScripting/README.md

 # 2PINTFUNCTIONS POWERSHELL MODULE (.psm/.psd)

+## DESCRIPTION

 A module with some functions to make the life easier to manage StifleR Server with Powershell. for ease of use just copy those to %ProgramFiles%\WindowsPowershell\Modules\2PintFunctions\ or use 'import-module <PATH>'.
 A recommendation at this point in time would also be to test this out in a lab environment, if such exist, first hand ;)

+Things are already possible in many ways, but if you prefer Powershell this module will make it easier to manage subnets, server configurations, read Stiflers event log, get information from and about clients, link and remove Locations and much, much more without the necessity to login on the actual server or however you do it.

+## FUTURE CHANGES

+- Possibility to use Web Service instead of WMI where applicable
+- Create jobs (mostly for test purposes)
+- Send notifications to clients (if this function is still viable)
+- Execute CmdLine or PS Script
+- Get debug log files
+- etc.

 ## CHANGE LOG